Make-School-Courses/DevOps-Security/15-Lesson15/social-eng-01.md

 # Class 15: Social Engineering - attacks and defenses

 ## Activities
-  - What is Social engineering
+  - Question: What is Social engineering?
+  - Pair and share:
     - Read about Social engineering attacks
-  - Study how they can be prevented
+    - Read about how they can be prevented
+    - Present

 ## Objectives
   - Understand what is this technique